-Map E: Marine sand and gravel resources in East Inshore and East Offshore areas.3
+Map E: Marine sand and gravel resources in East Inshore and East Offshore areas.3 c.
+Secondary and recycled aggregates

-- c.
-Secondary and recycled aggregates - 21.
-Sand and gravel and crushed rock comprise primary aggregate sources.
-However, other materials may be able to substitute for primary aggregates for some end uses and these may comprise either secondary aggregate4 or recycled aggregate5.
-Within the NY sub-region secondary aggregates currently include two main potential sources; colliery spoil arising from deep mining of coal in Selby District (NYCC area) and combustion ash from power generation, also arising within Selby District.
+19. Sand and gravel and crushed rock comprise primary aggregate sources.
+However, other materials may be able to substitute for primary aggregates for some end uses and these may comprise either secondary aggregate or recycled aggregate.
+Within the NY subregion secondary aggregates currently include two main potential sources; colliery spoil arising from deep mining of coal in Selby District (NYCC area) and combustion ash from power generation, also arising within Selby District.
 Recycled aggregate often arises on a more dispersed and intermittent basis, usually in association with particular construction projects and hence tends to be associated with more developed parts of the sub-region.
 Although specific data is not available, it is therefore considered likely that NYCC and CYC supply most of the recycled aggregate originating within the sub-region, although there are also a small number of facilities in the NYMNP area (see map J on page 15).

-3 BGS; The Mineral Resources of East Inshore and East Offshore Marine Plan Areas, Southern Northern Sea.
-2011 4 Secondary agree step are derived for
+BGS; The Mineral Resources of East Inshore and East Offshore Marine Plan Areas, Southern Northern Sea.
+2011

-4 Secondary aggregates are derived from a range of materials which may be used as aggregate, including power station ash and colliery spoil.
+Secondary aggregates are derived from a range of materials which may be used as aggregate, including power station ash and colliery spoil.

-5 Recycled aggregates can be sourced from construction and demolition waste, highway maintenance waste and excavation and utility operations and which can then be reused as aggregate.
+Recycled aggregates can be sourced from construction and demolition waste, highway maintenance waste and excavation and utility operations and which can then be reused as aggregate.